VISA GUIDE

 What it is

-Importantly, the money needs to be mostly invested — not just sitting in your bank account.
-US consulates and USCIS expect to see that the funds are already committed to the business (spent or placed in escrow).
-This doesn’t only mean cash: it can also include inventory, equipment, lease payments, or other tangible assets that directly support the operation of the enterprise.
+Importantly, the money needs to be mostly invested, not just sitting in your bank account.
+Consulates and USCIS expect to see that the funds are already committed to the business, whether spent or placed in escrow.
+This does not only mean cash.
+It can also include inventory, equipment, lease payments, or other tangible assets that directly support the operation of the enterprise.

 Documentation you need